sansin5982/Mendelian-Randomization/chapters/Glossary.md

 > “If body weight (BMI) increases, how much does the risk of diabetes go
 > up?”

-Using MR, you might find:
+Using MR, we might find:

 > **Each 1 unit increase in genetically predicted BMI increases diabetes
 > risk by 20%.**

-That 20% is your **causal effect estimate** — it tells you how strong the cause-and-effect link is between BMI and diabetes.
+That 20% is our **causal effect estimate** — it tells we how strong the cause-and-effect link is between BMI and diabetes.

 #### How is it calculated?